Heartbroken Parent Calls for Social Media Regulations to Combat Drug Sales to Youth

 “I heard testimonials of parents, siblings, friends, who have lost loved ones because of fentanyl-laced products,” she said.
 “I had never felt as vulnerable as a parent as I did during that committee.
 It was the most emotionally draining committee hearing I had ever heard.”

-“I remember texting my children literally in the middle of that hearing ... and saying, ‘Please, please, do not purchase anything off any social media platform.
+“I remember texting my children literally in the middle of that hearing. ... and saying, ‘Please, please, do not purchase anything off any social media platform.
 Don’t do it.’”

-She said that in most cases, the victims believed they were buying medication in a generic and more affordable form.
+She said that in most cases, the victims believed that they were buying medication in a generic and more affordable form.

 The Drug Enforcement Administration (DEA) reported that 60 percent of fentanyl-laced counterfeit prescription pills tested in 2022 contained a potentially lethal dose, up from 40 percent in 2021.